adonisjs/v5-docs/content/guides/auth/social.md

 }
 ```

-Once you have added the new provider inside the contracts file, the Typescript compiler will automatically validate the config file, forcing you to define the configuration for it as well.
+Once you have added the new provider inside the contracts file, the TypeScript compiler will automatically validate the config file, forcing you to define the configuration for it as well.

 ## Authenticate requests
 After the setup process, you can access the `ally` object inside your route handlers using the `ctx.ally` property and redirect the user to the OAuth provider website.